Lamborghini Terzo Millennio: Design and body

 The Terzo Millennio inherits the modern Lamborghini design language, with the Y-shaped design elements such as the headlights and taillights, along with the triangular front trunk and rear engine bay.
+The rims have an orange glow.

 Carbon fiber is used entirely for the body panels.
 The body of the car is monitored by a health system.
 Entry by passengers is via a sliding canopy.
 The Terzo Millennio has a height of 1143 mm (45 inches).